de-dh/TP65-receiver-mpy/README.md

 ## Decoding the RF Protocol of the ThermoPro Temperature Sensor
-A HackRF and UniversalRadioHacker were used to analyze the RF protocol of the outdoor temperature sensor.
+A HackRF and UniversalRadioHacker were used to analyze the RF protocol of the ThermoPro TP65s outdoor temperature sensor (refferred to as _TP sensor_ in the following).
-The outdoor temperature sensor periodically transmitts temperature data to the indoor base station using on-off-keying (OOK) on the 433 MHz band.
+The TP sensor periodically transmitts temperature data to the indoor base station using on-off-keying (OOK) on the 433 MHz band.

-Data is encoded similar to a morse encoding with alternating high and low pulses.
+The data is transmitted similar to a morse encoding with alternating high and low pulses.
+Each bit is encoded by a high pulse and a low pulse.
 High pulses have fixed durations of ~500 µs followed by low pulses with durations of either 2000 µs or 4000 µs, encoding 0 and 1, respectively.
-A transmission is repeated six times seperated by a 8800 µs gap low pulse between each data transmission.
+Each message consits of six similar transmissions of the data.
+The individual transmissions are seperated by a long low pulse (gap) with a duration of approx. 8800 µs.
 Data is transmitted periodically every 50s.

-Each message consists of 37 high and low pulses + gap:
+OOK Protocol:
+- Bit 0: HIGH 500 µs + LOW 2000 µs
+- Bit 1: HIGH 500 µs + LOW 4000 µs
+- Gap : LOW 8800 µs

+Structure of the Transmissions:
 - Bit 01 - 14: Transmitter Address (probably LFSR generated)
 - Bit 15 - 16: Channel No (1 - 3)
 - Bit 17 - 28: Data = 12 Bit
-- Bit 29 - 37: End Sequence = '000000011' + gap
+- Bit 29 - 37: End Sequence = '000000011'
+- Gap

-Decoding the data:
+Decoding the Data:
 - Data is encoded in the [two's complement format](https://en.wikipedia.org/wiki/Two%27s_complement) consisting of 12 bit.
-The decoded integer must be divided by ten to obtain the temperature.
+- The decoded integer must be divided by ten to obtain the temperature.

+Examples:
-- Temperaturs above 0 °C: Convert binary data to decimal number and divide by 10.
+- Temperature above 0 °C: Convert binary data to decimal number and divide by 10.
     - E. g. `'000010100110' --> 166 --> 16,6 °C`
 - Temperature below 0 °C: Convert binary data to decimal number, subtract 4096 (2^12) and divide by 10.
     - E. g. `'111110111100' --> 4028 -->  4028 - 4096 = -68 --> -6,8°C`